You are using an old browser with security vulnerabilities and can not use the features of this website.

 I studied English, German and Sports in Tübingen and Indiana in the second half of the 90s.
 Quite late in my studies I encountered and became fascinated with postcolonial literatures and cultures.
 I was lucky enough to win a scholarship to do a PhD at Tübingen on the work of memory in Caribbean and African American literatures about the Atlantic slave trade.
 When that turned out well, I got a job as assistant professor, still at Tübingen.
 This allowed me to teach widely, exchange my job for a semester at the University of New South Wales in Sydney, do some editorial work, and write a second monograph on the way I think song lyrics work, again with a postcolonial edge.

 Since 2009 I am Professor for Anglophone Literatures and Cultures outside of GB and the US at Potsdam University.
+A lot of my work in Potsdam has been collaborative, conducted and published together with my fantastic colleagues.
+This included work on postcolonial (media) piracy; on the figure of the Prussian explorer Ludwig Leichhardt and German-Australian colonial entanglements more generally; on questions of justice in postcolonial frameworks; I have also co-written a new introductory volume to Postcolonial Literatures in English.
 I was vicepresident of GAPS (Association for Anglophone Postcolonial Studies) between 2012 and 2015.
-Since 2016, I am spokesperson, together with Dirk Wiemann, of the Research Training Group (DFG Graduiertenkolleg) Minor Cosmopolitanisms.
-My research over the past few years has focussed on the figure of Tupaia, a Polynesian master navigator who joined the crew of Captain James Cook on his first voyage to the South Seas.
+Since 2016, I am spokesperson, together with Dirk Wiemann, of the Research Training Group (DFG Graduiertenkolleg) minor cosmopolitanisms, a programme mainly focussing on PhD training conducted in close collaboration with partners in South Africa, India, Australia and North America.
+My main research project over the past few years has focussed on the figure of Tupaia, a Polynesian master navigator who joined the crew of Captain James Cook on his first voyage to the South Seas.